TNOCS/WorldExplorer/readme.md

 4. Add the object to the inventory in hierarchy as a new item (break prefab link).
 Make sure the name matches.

 ## Authors
-* **Erik Vullings** - *Initial work: generation of tiles, mqtt connection, integration of MapZenGo, buildings and objects, basic navigation. *
+* **Erik Vullings** (initial work) - *Including generation of tiles, mqtt connection, integration of MapZenGo, buildings and objects, basic navigation.*
 * **Thom van de Moosdijk** (graduation project) - *Addition of interaction system, user interfaction and other enhancements.*